vuejs/vuepress/docs/default-theme-config/README.md

 ### Popup UI to refresh contents <Badge text="0.13.0+"/> <Badge text="beta" type="warn"/>

-The `themeConfig.serviceWorker.updatePopup` option enables the popup to refresh contents.
+The `themeConfig.serviceWorker.updatePopup` option enables a popup to refresh site content.
 The popup will be shown when the site is updated (i.e. service worker is updated).
-It provides `refresh` button to allow users to refresh contents immediately.
+It provides a `refresh` button to allow users to refresh contents immediately.

 ::: tip NOTE
 If without the `refresh` button, the new service worker will be active after all [clients](https://developer.mozilla.org/en-US/docs/Web/API/Clients) are closed.
 This means that visitors cannot see new contents until they close all tabs of your site.
 But the `refresh` button activates the new service worker immediately.